 Revenue Recognition: Collaboration Revenue.
 Through December 31, 2019, excluding amounts allocated to Novartis' purchase of the Company's Preferred Units, the Company had recorded a total of \$57.4 million in cash and accounts receivable under the 2014 Novartis Agreement and the Novartis Amendment.
-Through December 31, 2019, the Company has recognized \$57.4 million of collaboration revenue, including \$18.5 million in the year ended December 31, 2019, \$10.3 million in the year ended December 31, 2018, and \$9.3 million in the year ended December 31, 2017, in the consolidated statements of operations and comprehensive loss related to the 2014 Novartis Agreement and the Novartis Agreement and the Novartis Agreement and the novartis Amendment.
+Through December 31, 2019, the Company has recognized \$57.4 million of collaboration revenue, including \$18.5 million in the year ended December 31, 2019, \$10.3 million in the year ended December 31, 2018, and \$9.3 million in the year ended December 31, 2017, in the consolidated statements of operations and comprehensive loss related to the 2014 Novartis Agreement and the Novartis Amendment.
 As of December 31, 2019, the aggregate transaction price had been recognized in full.